bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

    W = \frac{N!}{n_1!\ldots n_m!} \tag{5}

-But of course, we can equivalently maximize a monotonically increasing function of :math:`W`, so let's try it with :math:`\frac{1}{N}\log W`:
+But we can equivalently maximize any monotonically increasing function of :math:`W`, so let's try it with :math:`\frac{1}{N}\log W`:

 .. math::